When the temperature drops, a flask or thermal cup is a worthwhile investment, as you can keep a drink or soup hot while out and about.

 Tea test score: 10/10

-This Swedish-designed double-walled flask promotes itself as crucial kit for the rugged adventurer, so you might feel it’s a bit much for your Sunday afternoon stroll in the countryside, but you can be assured that it won't let you down, no matter the activity.
+This Swedish-designed double-walled flask promotes itself as crucial kit for the rugged adventurer, so you whilst you might feel it’s a bit much for a Sunday afternoon stroll in the countryside, you can be assured it won’t let you down, no matter the activity.

 It feels sturdy, and at 26cm is quite tall, but doesn’t feel bulky – its sleek shape means it can easily be slipped into a backpack without much fuss.